WenjieDu/WenjieDu/README.md

 please feel free to drop me an email or ping me on LinkedIn/WeChat/Slack (contact info is at the top) 😃

 ❤️ If you enjoy what I do, you can [fund me and become a sponsor](https://github.com/sponsors/WenjieDu).
-And I assure you that every penny from sponsorships will be used to support impactful open-source research.
+And I assure you that every penny from sponsorships will be used to support impactful open-science research.

 😊 Thank you for reading my profile.